Sister Princess: Twelve sisters

-Mysterious and occasionally gothic, Chikage is very much into spellcraft, the occult, and religion.
+Mysterious and occasionally gothic, Mikage is very much into spellcraft, the occult, and religion.
 She is an accomplished practitioner of dark magic, but prefers to utilize her sorcery in subtle methods, rather than brute power.
 Common images associated with her are the Eastern Chinese Phoenix, Tarot and Oracle, Catholic Christian cross and butterflies.

 She calls the brother as Ani-kun (兄くん), the suffix -kun being an address to a boy who has a close relation or is about the same age as the addresser, giving the impression that her age is close to him.
 In English, she calls him "Brother Darling".
 Her birthday is July 3, is a Cancer, and stands 157 cm (about 5' 2") tall.